 The decline in traditional economic sectors as well as increased international competition has left many regions of the state behind economically.
 Diminished resources and the lack of a community strategy have limited the Commonwealth's ability to respond.
 Southside Virginia, one of several distressed areas of the state, which lost more than 9,000 manufacturing jobs between 2000 and 2006, struggles to develop its capacity to address rapid economic change.
 Many other urban and rural communities in Virginia face severe economic distress as they have fallen behind the rapid pace of economic change prevailing in much of the state.
 One visible sign of this distress is higher unemployment.
-While the statewide unemployment rate for Virginia was one of the lowest in the nation at $3.0\,\%$ in 2007, the 2007 rates in such distressed cities as Richmond (4.5%), Galax (5.7%), Petersburg (6.2%), Danville (7.3%) and Martinsville (8.2%), and Covington (5.8%) were substantially higher.
+While the statewide unemployment rate for Virginia was one of the lowest in the nation, there has been a dramatic increase, with the state unemployment rate at 6.9 percent for July 2009, compared to 4.1 percent in July 2008.
+The overall state rate in 2008 was 4.0 %, while the 2008 rates in such distressed cities as Richmond (5.1%), Galax (6.2%), Petersburg (7.5%), Danville (9.6%) and Martinsville (12.1%), and Covington (6.9%) were substantially higher.
 Distressed areas often have both the greatest need and the least ability to address their condition.
 Statistics also document a decline in traditional manufacturing sectors.
 The southwestern part of the state and the southwestern Piedmont (which includes Planning Districts 1, 2, 3 and 12) experienced a 15% drop in manufacturing employment between 2000 and 2006, reflecting declines in textiles, furniture making and other formerly dominant industries.
 DHCD has given increased emphasis in its community development programs to providing financial and technical support for the acquisition, development, rehabilitation or expansion of business sites to raise wage levels, retain existing jobs, generate new jobs, diversify and expand local tax bases and economies, and reduce the out-commuting of workers and out-migration of residents.
+Programs also focus on expanding opportunities for non-traditional entrepreneurs.
 Distressed communities must be positioned to access opportunities in current markets by developing local and regional economic development strategies that focus and guide both local and state investment.
 Accessing opportunities requires not just enhanced economic development but also an improvement in the overall quality of life of the community.
 Increased access to affordable broadband telecommunications and other community development projects will result in a higher overall quality of life in many distressed communities.
 An increased quality of life (including better healthcare and educational opportunities) will in turn attract new businesses to distressed areas.